theclarkofben/Old-ClarkBen.com/README.md

 # Clarkben.com

-This is the code for my personal website www.clarkben.com
+This is a website I made for myself using jQuery/CSS/HTML/PHP.